What are the Average Mobile Advertising Rates for Apps?

 Next up are ad rates of the biggest player in the mobile advertising market – Facebook.
 Facebook ads rates, just like with advertising in general, are tied to local economies and and a size of of local digital markets.
 Among a number of European, Asian, Latin and North America countries the highest CPM rates are in Sweden – $1.8, Denmark – $1.7 and Taiwan – $1.5.

-And finally, let’s consider CPM rates for Facebook ads in US for various industries, specifically CPG (stands for Consumer Packaged Goods), E-commence, Gaming, Retail and Travel.
+Now let’s analyze CPM rates for Facebook Ads in US for various industries, specifically CPG (stands for Consumer Packaged Goods), E-commence, Gaming, Retail and Travel.
 An average CPM all these industries equal to $7, with Travel industry topping the rest, $8 per 1,000 views.
 The fact that E-commerce and Retail cost are almost equal reveals an overall trend – many retail companies are moving towards e-commerce and place ads on Facebook both ads for their physical stores and their online extensions.
 Given the fact Facebook dominates the advertising industry and mobile constitutes the bulk of ad spending, we can approximate this trend on mobile advertising as a whole.

-Mobile advertising eCPM rates are different for various industries, geo locations and specific mobile ad networks.
-The data from the top mobile ad networks shows the overall trend for eCPM to go down.
+Mobile advertising eCPM rates are different for various industries, mobile OS, geo locations and specific mobile ad networks.
+The data revealed by top mobile ad networks shows the overall trend for eCPM to go down.
 Mobile internet ad spending continues to grow worldwide but with ever decreasing rate.